 If you have a staff comprised of multiple baby boomers (people born between 1946 and 1964), you could have a staffing problem on the horizon.
 Baby boomers are hitting retirement age in droves.
 This means that one of America’s largest workforces will be soon leaving employment voids for employers to fill and with little time to do so.
-The time to begin making preparations for this inevitability is now.
+With the baby boomer generation retiring now is the time to begin making preparations for your workforce.

-The Baby Boomer Retirement Problem affecting U.S. Companies
+Baby Boomer Generation Retiring Problem affecting U.S. Companies

 Approximately 10,000 baby boomers are retiring every day.
 There’s a good chance that one or more of your high-level positions are manned by a person from this generation.
 You’ve relied on these star employees for years, perhaps even decades, and if you aren’t proactive, you could find yourself scrambling to find a replacement when the time actually comes.
 With baby boomers between the ages of 52-71, their retirement announcement is not something that should blindside you.